artenax/fractal/README.md

 like gnome-keyring, KeepassXC ([setup guide](https://avaldes.co/2020/01/28/secret-service-keepassxc.html)), or a recent version of KWallet.
 If you are using GNOME this should just work.

-With the nightly Flatpak, Fractal uses the [Secret portal](https://docs.flatpak.org/en/latest/portal-api-reference.html#gdbus-org.freedesktop.portal.Secret) to store those secrets.
+With the nightly and beta Flatpaks, Fractal uses the [Secret portal](https://docs.flatpak.org/en/latest/portal-api-reference.html#gdbus-org.freedesktop.portal.Secret) to store those secrets.
 Once again, if you are using GNOME this should just work.
 If you are using a different desktop environment or are facing issues, make sure `xdg-desktop-portal` is installed along with a service that provides the [Secret portal backend interface](https://docs.flatpak.org/en/latest/portal-api-reference.html#gdbus-org.freedesktop.impl.portal.Secret), which is currently only implemented by gnome-keyring.

-If you prefer to use other software that only implements the Secret Service API while using the nightly Flatpak, you need to make sure that no service implementing the Secret portal backend interface is running, and you need to allow Fractal to access the D-Bus service with this command:
+If you prefer to use other software that only implements the Secret Service API while using the nightly or beta Flatpak, you need to make sure that no service implementing the Secret portal backend interface is running, and you need to allow Fractal to access the D-Bus service with this
+command:

 ```sh
 flatpak override --user --talk-name=org.freedesktop.secrets org.gnome.Fractal.Devel